CBD And THC: What's The Difference? | CBDNerds.com

 What is CBD used for?

 CBD is a plentiful cannabinoid, and makes up 40% of the cannabis extract and can be used to help a great many symptoms.
-It has been shown to relieve psychosis in patients with conditions like schizophrenia, decreases anxiety, depression and inflammation, as well as soothing patients receiving chemotherapy by lessening pain and promoting hunger.
+It has been shown to relieve psychosis in patients with conditions like schizophrenia, anxiety, depression, reducing inflammation, as well as soothing patients receiving chemotherapy by lessening pain and promoting hunger.